microsoft/vc-ue-extensions/Docs/Troubleshooting.md

 ### Check if a `cpp.hint` file is redefining the relevant Unreal macros

 Some projects might have a cpp.hint file that includes the `UCLASS`, `UPROPERTY`, `UFUNCTION` macros.
-That might supress the new logic in Visual Studio that uses the macros to display the Code Lens hints.
+That might suppress the new logic in Visual Studio that uses the macros to display the Code Lens hints.

 If that is the case, you can remove those macros from the hint file, save it and try reloading the project.